-In this guide, we’re going to show you why and how to do this classic barbell exercise and provide you with some useful variations to keep your workouts fresh and interesting.
+In this guide, I’m going to show you why and how to do this classic barbell exercise and provide you with some useful variations to keep your workouts fresh and interesting.

 Hamstrings – located on the back of your thigh, the hamstrings are made up of three muscles: biceps femoris, semimembranosus, and semitendinosus.
 These muscles work together to extend your hips and flex your knee.